MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XIII-Administration-Children-Families-Department-Health-Human-Services/subchapter-B-The-Administration-Children-Families-Head-Start-Program/part-1304-Federal-Administrative-Procedures/subpart-B-Designation-Renewal/section-1304.11.md

 ##### § 1304.11 Basis for determining whether a Head Start agency will be subject to an open competition. #####

-A Head Start or Early Head Start agency will be required to compete for its next five years of funding whenever the responsible HHS official determines that one or more of the following seven conditions existed during the relevant time period under § 1304.15:
+A Head Start agency will be required to compete for its next five years of funding whenever the responsible HHS official determines that one or more of the following seven conditions existed during the relevant time period under § 1304.15:

 (a) An agency has two or more deficiencies across reviews conducted under section 641A(c)(1)(A), (C), or (D) of the Act during the relevant time period under § 1304.15.